Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ### Printing the chart

-Adding menu item to print the chart or map is as easy as adding export ones.
+Adding menu item to print the chart or map is as easy as adding exportBean ones.
 You just use "PRINT" as `format`.
 I.e.:

 ```